Sarbanes Oxley Act Whistleblower Protections and Rewards under the Sarbanes Oxley Act

 Congress passed the Sarbanes-Oxley Act (also commonly referred to as SOX), to address significant securities and accounting frauds that triggered the collapse of two multibillion dollar publicly traded companies, ENRON and WORLDCOM, in 2001-02.
 The law created new requirements for governing internal controls, reporting, and accounting procedures, among other reforms.
 It also required publicly traded companies to establish independent Audit Committees, and confidential employee concerns programs.
 For the first time, the law also provided whistleblower protections for corporate employees.

-Does The SOX Have A Qui Tam Provision?
+Does The Sarbanes Oxley Act Have A Qui Tam Provision?

 No. SOX did not directly include a whistleblower reward provision.
 Its whistleblower law was limited to providing on-the-job protections against retaliation.
 However, rewards are available to employees who report SOX violations to the U.S. Securities and Exchange Commission.

-Can I Obtain A Whistleblower Reward For Reporting SOX Violations?
+Can I Obtain A Whistleblower Reward For Reporting Sarbanes Oxley Act Violations?

-How Can I Obtain A Whistleblower Reward Under SOX?
+How Can I Obtain A Whistleblower Reward Under Sarbanes Oxley Act?

 When Congress passed SOX, they explicitly incorporated all of its provisions into the Securities and Exchange Act.
 They included a provision allowing the SEC to enforce every provision of SOX pursuant to its authorities under the Exchange Act.
 In other words, a violation of SOX is a violation of the Securities and Exchange Act.